 The black finish was created in a reduction atmosphere in the pit towards the end of the firing.
 This was achieved by covering the flames in the pit with dung and wood ash.
 Reducing the oxygen in the pit caused the slip to blacken.

-Maria and her husband Julian would work together to create the blackened finish to the pots.
+Maria and her husband Julian would work together to create the blackened finish for the pots.
 The signature matt black decoration was made by painting slip on the burnished surface.

 7) Andrea Moon